 Dr. Tayyib treats young and older adults.
 Her dual psychiatric and internal medicine background provides keen insights into the relationships of the mind, body and a person's overall well-being.
 This background, combined with her cross-cultural perspective and special interest in women's issues, … read more about Dr. Tayyib

 Most patients experience no problems with TMS.
 In general it is well-tolerated and associated with few side-effects.
-The most common side effects is a mild headache.
-It generally diminish over the course of the treatment or, if it persists, can be treated using over-the-counter pain medication.
+Only a small percentage of patients discontinue treatment because of the side effects most common of which is mild headache.
+It generally diminish over the course of the treatment or can be treated using over-the-counter pain medication.

 TMS machine produces a loud noise and, like in MRI machine, earplugs are given to the patient to use during the treatment.
 Patients may however still complain of hearing problems immediately following treatment.
 No evidence suggests these effects are permanent if earplugs are worn during the treatment.